huxvie/Discord-webhook-protector/README.md

+# I will add the sourcecode later this week!

 # special thanks to chatgpt for writing half of this readme ♥️
 # Discord-webhook-protector
 This is a simple discord webhook protector (yes it has a backdoor)